On Murray-von Neumann algebras -- I: Topological, Order-Theoretic and Analytical Aspects: Preliminaries

 \subsection{Notation and Terminology}

 Throughout this article, $\mathscr{H}$ denotes a Hilbert space over the complex numbers (usually infinite-dimensional, though not necessarily separable), $\mathscr{R}$ denotes a finite von Neumann algebra acting on $\mathscr{H}$, and $\fM$ denotes a Murray-von Neumann algebra.
-The support projection of a normal state $\omega$ on a von Neumann algebra $\mathscr{M}$ is denoted by $S_{\omega}$.
 For an unbounded operator $T$ acting on $\mathscr{H}$, we denote its domain of definition by $\mathscr{D}(T)$.
 We use the term `unbounded' to mean `not necessarily bounded' rather than `not bounded'.
 The closure of a pre-closed operator $T$ is denoted by $\overline{T}$.
-The set of closed densely-defined operators affiliated with $\mathscr{R}$ is denoted by $\afr$.